Buying your first home explained

 What should you look out for when buying your first home?

 Purchasing a house is a big deal, especially when you’re a first-time buyer.
-In fact, the average price paid for a first home is now £207,000 and that’s estimated to increase to £270,000 by 2020.
+In fact, the average asking price for a first home in England is £241,891.

 It’s important to remain level-headed throughout the buying process and to think carefully before making any decisions.
 Fortunately, we know some of the pitfalls awaiting the first-time buyer and we’re happy to share them with you.